kashitamang/bulletin-board/README.md

 🎁create auth page in HTML
-  ✅using forms for sign IN email input, password input, and submit button -using forms for sign UP email input, password input, and submit button -create new table in supabase and link html to supabase table *allow the user to sign up, taking them to the homepage *allow the user to sign in, taking them to the homepage *allow the user to be redirected to the homepage if tries to go to auth from homepage -add fetch-utils.js file and add supabase client -signUpUser()
+  ✅using forms for sign IN email input, password input, and submit button ✅using forms for sign UP email input, password input, and submit button ✅create new table in supabase and link html to supabase table ✅allow the user to sign up, taking them to the auth page ✅allow the user to sign in, taking them to the auth page ✅allow the user to be redirected to the homepage if tries to go to auth from homepage ✅add fetch-utils.js file and add supabase client -signUpUser()
--create app.js file
+ ✅create app.js file
-  -add event listener for 'submit' on sign in
-  -VALIDATION: get email and pass in console and log user -fetch-utils return the response to the user
+   ✅add event listener for 'submit' on sign in ✅VALIDATION: get email and pass in console and log user ✅fetch-utils return the response to the user
-VALIDATION: you should see new user stored in supabase
--fetch-utils: getUser(), redirect to homepage
+VALIDATION: you should see new user stored in supabase ✅fetch-utils: getUser(), redirect to homepage
--add js. file for auth. call redirectIfLoggedIn()
-VALIDATION: page redirects to home page if already logged in
+ ✅add js. file for auth. call redirectIfLoggedIn() ✅VALIDATION: page redirects to home page if already logged in

 🎁Auth Button in homepage
--event listener on window load should check to see if user if auth yes= logout button no= login button
+ ✅event listener on window load should check to see if  ✅ user if auth ✅yes= logout button
+ ✅no= login button

+🎁homepage bulletin div
+-create html div and add desired style
+-set up TDD and render function
+-

 🎁create post homepage
 -to be continued'...

+list of emojis

+😀 😃 😄 😁 😆 😅 😂 🤣 🥲 ☺️ 😊 😇 🙂 🙃 😉 😌 😍 🥰 😘 😗 😙 😚 😋 😛 😝 😜 🤪 🤨 🧐 🤓 😎 🥸 🤩 🥳 😏 😒 😞 😔 😟 😕 🙁 ☹️ 😣 😖 😫 😩 🥺 😢 😭 😤 😠 😡 🤬 🤯 😳 🥵 🥶 😱 😨 😰 😥 😓 🤗 🤔 🤭 🤫 🤥 😶 😐 😑 😬 🙄 😯 😦 😧 😮 😲 🥱 😴 🤤 😪 😵 🤐 🥴 🤢 🤮 🤧 😷 🤒 🤕 🤑 🤠 😈 👿 👹 👺 🤡 💩 👻 💀 ☠️ 👽 👾 🤖 🎃 😺 😸 😹 😻 😼 😽 🙀 😿 😾